Natural Born Runners: In conversation with Knox Robinson

 Occidental culture has mostly grown accustomed to mask pain, believing both physical and mental problems can be controlled with medication.
 Pills are prescribed in order to help ease aching until eventually none is felt.
 According to Knox, pain should not be suppressed but rather understood and worked on.

+“Running is a great way to solve problems because it involves both a physical and emotional effort.
+For example, if you have a problem and an hour run ahead of you, you can probably solve that problem within the first ten minutes of the run.
+The problem then is what to do with the remaining 50 minutes.”
 While running one begins to understand the different ways and levels in which pain manifests by developing a deep relationship between will and conscience: one can control what is in one’s power.

 In order to understand the mechanisms to solve our own problems it is crucial to leave the comfort zone.
 Aire Libre aims to solve them outdoors: “When I heard about Aire Libre what captured me the most was the fact that these guys came from a creative background in Mexico City and wished to leave their comfort zone to understand other backgrounds, people and places.
 They were not afraid to expose their vulnerability and that is a quality very hard to find”, says Knox.